Mitsubishi Materials Corporation

 The Group has revised its GHG emissions (Scope1 + Scope2) reduction target to be set for emissions excluding GHG emissions from resource recycling efforts.

-With the start of periodic reporting in the fiscal year ended March 2024 based on the revised Act on Rationalization of Energy Use and Shift to Non-fossil Energy (hereinafter referred to as "Energy Conservation Act") and the Act on Promotion of Global Warming Countermeasures (hereinafter referred to as "Global Warming Prevention Act"), both of which were revised in 2022, we have reorganized our GHG emissions based on these laws and regulations.emissions from the combustion of plastic contained in E-Scrap and CO2 generated from the chemical reaction of limestone used in the manufacturing process, which were previously excluded from the scope of calculation and reporting, have been added to the scope of reporting under both laws and regulations*5.
+With the start of periodic reporting in the fiscal year ended March 2024 based on the revised Act on Rationalization of Energy Use and Shift to Non-fossil Energy (hereinafter referred to as "Energy Conservation Act") and the Act on Promotion of Global Warming Countermeasures (hereinafter referred to as "Global Warming Prevention Act"), both of which were revised in 2022, we have reorganized our GHG emissions based on these laws and regulations, and added GHG emissions from the combustion of plastic contained in E-Scrap and CO2 generated from the chemical reaction of limestone used in the manufacturing process, which were previously excluded from the scope of calculation and reporting, have been added to the scope of reporting under both laws and regulations*5.

 figure